Reasons to install PV solar panels

-“Just like the advent of cars, washing machines and lately computers, the traditional form of rolling out technology has always seen prices trickle down to more affordable prices and finally reaching the average consumer.”
+“Just like the advent of cars, washing machines and later computers, the traditional form of rolling out technology has always seen prices trickle down to more affordable prices and finally reaching the average consumer.”

 Nothing would give me pleasure, like seeing solar panels springing up everywhere just like satellite dishes did in the 1990’s.
 However, we live in extraordinary circumstances within human history were 7 billion people are competing for scarce resources now.